Sarah Mauet

 Adjunct Instructor, University of Utah

-Sarah Mauet (she/her) is an award-winning technologist, researcher, designer, and professor specializing in social impact tech innovation.
-She has more than 15 years of experience designing innovative, human-centered solutions for complex challenges, and has a successful track record of leading public-facing tech projects for governments, courts, hospitals, universities, and startups.
-Since joining i4J in 2020, Sarah has turned her focus to trauma-informed justice-sector tech innovation that improves access to justice.
+Sarah Mauet (she/her) is an award-winning technologist, researcher, designer, and educator whose work centers on social impact technology and justice-system innovation.
+Sarah has more than 15 years of experience developing human-centered, trauma-informed solutions for governments, courts, hospitals, universities, startups, and legal service providers.
+Since joining Innovation for Justice in 2020, she has led justice-system technology initiatives that focus on improving access to justice and strengthening legal empowerment.

 Sarah was selected as the 2025 American Legal Technology Awards winner in the Education category.
 She also led the creation of a patient-focused website that was ranked No. 1 in a nationwide study of hospital websites published in the Journal of Healthcare Management.